 STRONGER TOGETHER

-The International Association for Premenstrual Disorders (IAPMD) is a lifeline of support, information, and resources for women and individuals with Premenstrual Dysphoric Disorder (PMDD) and Premenstrual Exacerbation (PME).
+The International Association for Premenstrual Disorders (IAPMD) is a lifeline of support, information, and resources for those affected by Premenstrual Dysphoric Disorder (PMDD) and Premenstrual Exacerbation (PME).

 PMDD